Cryptic reef communities and global change

 Seagrass restoration

 In a new area of research for the Ransome lab, we are working with Ocean Conservation Trust (OCT) and the Blue Meadows Project to understand the how and where to restore seagrass most efficiently.
 This work involves understanding the interactions between microbial communities and environmental factors in contributing to seagrass health, and understanding the variability in long-term carbon storage in seagrass sediments.
 We are particularly interested in the role of microbial probiotics in creating productive seagrass nurseries for restoration.
-This work is funded through the Blue Meadows Project and an Imperial-OCT FSRF grant.
+This work has been funded through the Blue Meadows Project, an Imperial-OCT FSRF grant, and SSCP DTP and Imperial DoLS studentships.
 Image shows Laura collecting seagrass cores in Plymouth, UK, May 2022.